-(d) Finance costs
+(e) Finance costs

-Finance costs include interest payable on short term and long term borrowings, payments on derivatives and amortisation of ancillary costs incurred in connection with arrangement of borrowings.

-Finance costs are expensed in the period in which they are incurred.
+Finance costs include interest payable on borrowings, payments on derivatives and amortisation of ancillary costs incurred in connection with arrangement of borrowings.
+Finance costs are expensed as incurred.

-(e) Taxation
+(f) Taxation

 Under current income tax legislation, SURF 2 is not liable for income tax, provided that the taxable income is fully distributed to unitholders each year.
 SURF 2 fully distributes its taxable income, calculated in accordance with the Trust Constitution and applicable legislation, to unit holders who are presently entitled to income under the constitution.